porcinus/Arma-3/mpmissions/README.md

 My main idea is to allow me and a group of friends to really enjoy this mission.

 WIP, some things still need to be done but look stable for now.
-Win condition glitch fix in Testing state (see "Regarding the original stuff" > "Win condition").
 During test, game sometime crashed on multiple client when enemy vehicule spawned (can be because of Memory Allocation setting in launcher).

 What's done so far (may miss some for sure):
 ```